haffmans/Maxis-formats/docs/simcopter-max-format.md

 		int32: (offset 57): pointer to palette start, in file (or DIRC), typically 61 768 bytes: palette data, RGB, 3x256 with 8 bytes per component (24bits per entry)

-'GEOM': geometry data start (typically offsett 829)
+'GEOM': geometry data start (typically at offset 829)
-	int32: size of geom block, incl. first 8 bytes
+	int32: Size of geometry block (includes first 8 bytes containing "GEOM" and size).
-	int32: num subblocks
+	int32: Number of entries in geometry table (N).
-	int32: num geom units (subblocks - 1)
+	int32: Number of entries in duplicate geometry table (N-1).
-	int32: offset to start of name table
+	int32: Offset to start of name table (from beginning of file; 853).
-	int32: offset to start of model data
+	int32: Offset to start of duplicate name table (from beginning of file; 853 + N*53).

-	(geom name table)
+	Geometry name table (each entry is 53 bytes long):
 		17 bytes: Null-terminated name.
+First entry contains file name (sim3d#).
 Bytes following the null character are junk.
-		int32: Offset into mesh table.
+		int32: Offset into object table (from beginning of file).
-		int32: Flags?
-1 = object, other values indicate that the name field contains the filename (for SimCopter: 143 for sim3d1, 144 for sim3d2, 113 for sim3d3; for Streets of SimCity: 184 for sim3d1, 216 for sim3d2, 131 for sim3d3).
+		int32: Object count.
+For first entry in table, number of objects in file.
+Otherwise 1.
 		int32: Always 0.
 		int32: Number of "rendered" vertices, counting shared vertices once for every face that uses them (examples below) and not counting the origin vertex.
 		int32: Always 0.